 Events to check out:

-- Paulista Avenue hosts the largest gay pride parade in the world, Parada do Orgulho LGBT, with 3 million attendees dancing atop floats and in the streets as glitter and confetti fill the air with rainbow colors.
+- Paulista Avenue hosts the largest gay pride parade in the world, Parada do Orgulho LGBT, with over three million attendees dancing atop floats and in the streets as glitter and confetti fill the air with rainbow colors.

 - Festa Junia celebrates the end of the harvest season and various Catholic saints with folkloric dancing and traditional Brazilian food.